mechaman111/spnati/creator-docs/docs/dialogue/operations.md

 Nickname operations modify the list of possible nicknames a character will use to refer to another character when using dialogue variables (such as `~name~`).

-These operations take a reference to a player (a character ID, a placeholder such as `target` or `winner`, or a bound variable from a case condition), a nickname value, and an operation.
+These operations take a reference to a player (a character ID, a placeholder such as `target` or `winner`, or a bound variable from a case condition) in the `character` XML attribute, a nickname value in the `name` XML attribute, and an operation in the `op` attribute.
 The referenced player can also be set to `*`, to set default nicknames for all characters that don't have more specific ones set.

 If multiple nicknames are set for a given character, the game will randomly select one to use each time a variable is expanded.
+A nickname can appear multiple times in the nickname list as a form of weighting; for convenience, operations (except for `clear` and `=`) can take an optional `weight` attribute to help manipulate nickname weights (see below for details).

 Nickname operations will clear any per-target `nickname` marker set for the referenced character; however, if the `nickname` marker is re-set subsequent to the operation, it will take priority over the nickname list derived from operations.